You are here:

 - When do I have to notify EPA about abatement activities?

 - What is required in each notification?

 - Are there sample forms that I can use?

 What kind of work is covered by lead-based paint activity regulations?

 Lead-based paint regulations apply to inspection, risk assessment, project design and abatement activities in pre-1978 target housing and child-occupied facilities (but not to renovation, repair and painting projects).

 EPA administers the lead-based paint program only in areas where states, territories or tribes are not authorized by EPA to operate their own lead abatement programs.
 The states administered by EPA include: Alaska, Arizona, Florida, Idaho, Montana, Nevada, New Mexico, New York, South Carolina, South Dakota, and Wyoming or American Samoa, Guam, the Northern Marianas and Tribal Lands.

 All other states have EPA-authorized lead-based paint programs.
-Additionally, the Cherokee Nation, Lower Sioux Nation, and Upper Sioux Community have EPA-authorized lead-based paint programs.
+Additionally, the Cherokee Nation, Lower Sioux Nation, Upper Sioux Community, and Bois Forte Band have EPA-authorized lead-based paint programs.